mcguinlu/thesis/viva-prep/questions.md

 Why did you not use a trial emulation analysis?
 See emails for reasons to justify.

-Would confounding effect of ApoE4 not be somewhat moderated by adjusting for LDL-c?
+* **Would confounding effect of ApoE4 not be somewhat moderated by adjusting for LDL-c?**

+    * Only if effect of ApoE is mediated by it's effect on LDL-c.
+If there is an independent mechanism, then

-Increased risk of AD with fibrates?
-Not consistent across AD outcomes like ezetimibe is across vascular/other
+* **Increased risk of AD with fibrates?**

+    * Not consistent across AD outcomes like ezetimibe is across vascular/other

 Which method did you use for random effects meta-analysis and why?